Picky Eating vs. Eating Disorder: How to Tell the Difference (and When to Seek Help)

 Emotional Response

-Picky Eating: Mild frustration
+Picky Eating: Mild frustration or preference-based refusal.

-Eating Disorder: High anxiety, fear, or distress
+Eating Disorder: High anxiety, fear, panic, shame, distress, or rigid food rules.

 Impact on Life